Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 Is there a recipe for success that will turn you into the best dad just like that?

 Joking apart, your toddler already thinks the world of you.
-All they need from daddy is to be all in, stick around and never give up on them even when things get hard.
+All they need from daddy is to be all in, stick around and never give up on them even when things get complicated.

 The rest will take care of itself.